Good Samaritan Regional Medical Center (Oregon): Operations

 The medical center has 188 licensed beds (165 available for short-term patients) and is the only major hospital in Benton County.
 Services at the facility include 22 medial specialties such as maternity, surgery, radiology, heart and vascular services, pediatrics, mental health, an intensive care unit, oncology, laboratory services, neurology, dialysis, and emergency services, among others.
 It is accredited by the Joint Commission on Accreditation of Health Care Organizations (JCAHO).

-The acute care facility is one of only 6 level two trauma centers in the State of Oregon and serves the entire county, plus portions of neighboring counties.
+The acute care facility is one of only 5 level-two trauma centers in the state of Oregon and serves the entire county, plus portions of neighboring counties.
 More than 2,669 employees and over 200 volunteers support its operations and the SHS mission of "building healthier communities together".
-During 2022, GSRMC served 7,926 inpatients, had 31,870 emergency department visits, performed 9,904 surgeries and delivered 950 babies.
-In addition, GSRMC performed 115,454 imaging procedures.
+During 2024, GSRMC served 8,491 inpatients, had 33,780 emergency department visits, performed 11,168 surgeries and delivered 957 babies.
+In addition, GSRMC performed 121,130 imaging procedures and had 280,868 physician clinic visits.

 The Good Samaritan Regional Medical Center Hospital Heliport is located at the hospital.